SEO Siloing: How to build a website silo architecture

 - state estate tax

 Explain the nature of nonprofits and the benefit of charities within the context of federal and state law.
-Explain the economics of charities, why governments can give more or what inherent problems are associated with charitable donations.
+Explain the economics of charities, why governments can give more, or what inherent problems are associated with charitable donations.

-Add 5–10 articles to the directory:
+Add 5–10 articles to the /nonprofit/ directory targeting these keywords:

 - United States of America

-Building a Website Theme with Virtual Silos
+Step 3: Building a Website Theme with Virtual Silos

 For example, let’s say you want to create a virtual silo for crunchy peanut butter using the following five crunchy peanut butter pages as support pages: